 For an example of how to haze a coyote watch this video.

 If yelling does not frighten the coyote away, you can:

-- Retain eye contact with the coyote
+- Retain eye contact and stay facing the coyote

-- Pick-up small pets or children
+- Pick-up small pets or young children

 Educate your community